nextflow-io/nextflow/docs/wave.md

 ### Container security scanning

-Wave allows scanning containers used in your pipelines for security vulnerabilities, and report an execution error when one or more security issues are found.
+Wave enables the scanning of containers used in your pipelines for security vulnerabilities.
+If any issues are detected, it will trigger an execution error and provide a report.

-To enable this capability adds the following settings in your Nextflow configuration file:
+To enable this capability add the following settings to your Nextflow configuration file:

 ```groovy
 wave.enabled = true